Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/lowThrustTrajectory.rst

 .. class:: SphericalShapingLegSettings

-This is the settings class for :literal:`SphericalShaping` object, which provides a spherically shaped trajectory (spherical shaping is described in more details in ADD REFERENCE).
-This shaping method only has one parameter which is not directly inferred from the satisfaction of departure and arrival boundary conditions.
+This is the settings class for :literal:`SphericalShaping` object, which provides a spherically shaped trajectory (spherical shaping is described in more details in :ref:`tudatFeaturesSphericalShaping`).
+This shaping method has only one parameter whose value is not directly deduced from the satisfaction of departure and arrival boundary conditions.
 The value of this parameter is tuned until the targeted time-of-flight can be achieved.
 The :literal:`SphericalShapingLegSettings` settings class thus requires to specify the initial value for this free parameter, along with a :literal:`rootFinderSettings` object, to be used to find the free parameter value which will match the required time-of-flight.

 .. code-block :: cpp